-Certified Master of Career Services (CMCS) – recognizes the contributions of non-counselors who have mastered a variety of roles within the field of career services.
+Certified Master of Career Services (CMCS) – recognizes the contributions of professionals who have mastered a variety of coaching, advising, consulting roles in the field of career services.

 Certified Career Counselor (CCC) – the new standard of professional excellence for individuals trained as counselors, who specialize in the delivery of career counseling services.

 Certified Clinical Supervisor of Career Counseling (CCSCC) – recognizes the contributions of individuals who serve as clinical supervisors to career counselors and other practitioners who provide career services.

 Certified Career Counselor Educator (CCCE) – recognizes the contributions of individuals whose primary focus is on the training of new counselors who will specialize in the field of career counseling.

 Certified School Career Development Advisor (CSCDA) - (coming soon) - for providers who work with other staff in the K-12 sector to coordinate the design, implementation, and monitoring of school and community based efforts to improve the chances of students entering the job market with skills, knowledge, and credentials to be competitive.

 Job titles can be arbitrary at times, so ask yourself, “What role do I play in the field of career services?”

 If you are working on enhancing your involvement in the career field – what credential “ties in” with your background (experience, education and training), and therefore demonstrates to others your level of proficiency in career development?